Culture of Cincinnati: Graeter's

 Graeter's is a regional chain of ice cream parlors that also sells baked goods and candies.
 It was founded by Louis "Charlie" and Regina Graeter, husband-and-wife immigrants from Bavaria, in 1870, and grew into a chain under Regina's leadership following her husband's death.
 The Graeter family still runs the chain, which has spread beyond the Cincinnati area with chain-owned and franchised locations in several regional metropolitan areas, plus one store on the Las Vegas Strip.
 Pints of the ice cream are also sold in grocery stores in all U.S. states except Hawaii and the Dakotas.

 Oprah Winfrey is a fan of Graeter's and caused sales to skyrocket when she raved about the ice cream on her show.

 Montgomery Inn

 Montgomery Inn is a local barbecue restaurant that is internationally known for its signature sauce.
 Bob Hope would frequently have the restaurant's ribs flown to his home in California.

 Dewey's

 Dewey's is a Cincinnati area-based pizza company that specializes in a variety of gourmet and delicious pizzas, salads, and calzones.
 Their fluffy crusted and original pizzas are a Cincinnati favorite, and there are many locations throughout Greater Cincinnati.

 Larosa's Pizzeria

 Larosa's Pizzeria is an Italian restaurant that is very popular in Cincinnati, known for its signature pizza with a thin crust, thick and sweet sauce, and provolone cheese.

-This pizzeria chain is based out of Cincinnati, in most Cincinnati neighborhoods (which is in Ohio, by the way).
+This pizzeria chain is based out of Cincinnati, in most Cincinnati neighborhoods.

 It also serves at major Cincinnati attractions including the Cincinnati Zoo and Botanical Garden, Riverbend Music Center, and Great American Ballpark.